Katiamsa11/katia-santos-chefy-api/README.md

-# ABOUT CHEFY
+## About Chefy

 Chefy is a web-based platform to connect chefs with households for private in-home dining experiences.
 Clients can search for and book the chef best suited for their event.

-Tools used: React, Sass, CSS-grid, Node, Express and MySQL for the database.
-Thank you for checking my project!
+## 💻 Main tech Tools used for this project

+Git & GitHub

+### Back-End

+Node/Express

+#### Database

+Knex/MySQL

 ## SET UP BACK-END